-- The opening level of equity. - ii.
+- i.
+The opening level of equity. - ii.
 Adjustments for movements due to net profit less dividends. - iii.
 Adjustments for any movements in reserves due to the revaluation of assets. - iv.
 Adjustments for any capital issued or repaid. - v.
-Adjustments for the reclassification of assets between aeronautical and non- aeronautical areas.
+Adjustments for the reclassification of assets between aeronautical and a) WACC estimation